Yacht Charter FAQs

 Trip insurance is always a good idea.
 Major travel insurance companies can cover cancellation due to extreme weather or an Act of God, emergency medical issues and other specific situations.
 Please check with a travel insurance company such as Travel Guard.

 Most yachts offer wireless internet access on board.
-Internet connectivity in the BVI isn’t as fast as modern countries, but it will support email and basic web browsing.
+Internet connectivity in the Caribbean isn’t as fast as modern countries, but it will support email and basic web browsing.
 Some areas of your sailing may be faster than other areas.
 There are areas of the BVI that will pick up US cell service if you are near the USVI.
 Please consult your cellular provider about roaming charges while you travel.

 Yes.
 Most yachts are fully air conditioned and equipped with watermakers.